 Welcome to the website of Raj Padhiar.

 I am a Notary Public and Solicitor and I offer appointments to clients in Coventry and throughout Nuneaton, Bedworth and the North Warwickshire and West Midlands areas.
+I also offer appointments in the West Bromwich area.

 Appointments are available either at my offices or at your home or office at a time to suit you.